jlquinn/xbows-driver/doc/spec.md

 starts running the RGB lighting program.

+F6 appears to enable different flashlight patterns that emanate out from whatever key is pressed.
+I haven't yet found a way to program these effectively.

 # Device info

 When the Win driver first talks to the keyboard, it sends several commands to